uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

     3  41   F     55
     4  41   M     78

-What's nice is that data.frame numbers the rows, names the columns, and allows you to mix data types (characters, and numbers).
+What's nice is that the `data.frame` _numbers_ the rows, and _names_ the columns.

-Moreover, rather than having to use numerical addresses to look at data, you can via the `$` operator use the names of the columns.
+Moreover, rather than having to use numerical addresses to look at data, you can use the `$` operator to access the columns by name.

 > **TRY THIS:** Try typing `demographics$age`